nttung245/nttung245/README.md

 ---

 ### About
-Computer Networks graduate from UIT Vietnam, currently focused on Software Engineering.
+Computer Networks graduate from UIT Vietnam, currently focused on AI Engineering.
 I enjoy building clean, efficient systems and learning new technologies.

 ---